tddapps/blog/_posts/2015-09-02-Start-a-Blog-in-20-minutes.md

+---
+title: Start a Blog in 20 minutes
+---

 Creating a blog can be a daunting task.
 Bloggers need to answer questions such as: How will it look like?
 Where will new posts be written?
 Where will it be published?
 How much will it cost?
 This guide describes how to start a free blog on GitHub Pages.
 The source code [is available on GitHub](https://github.com/codingdogg/codingdogg.github.io/).